-Commission is publishing this notice to solicit comments on the proposed rule change
+The Commission is publishing this notice to solicit comments on the proposed rule to amend the arbitration fees applicable to certain statutory employment discrimination claims.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change